richbachman/rb-website/src/journal/design-systems-and-volunteer-opportunity.md

 ---
-path: "/journal/design-system-progress-and-volunteer-opportunity"
+path: "/journal/design-systems-and-volunteer-opportunity"
 date: "2019-02-10"
-title: "Design System Progress and Volunteer Opportunity"
+title: "Design Systems and Volunteer Opportunity"
 intro: "Made some good progress on our design system.
 Mainly in the primitives/tokens area.
 Also signed up for a good volunteer opportunity."
 ---